Baker's residential campus is a tight-knit community where most students live in a residence hall, on-campus apartment or a Greek chapter house.

 1 - 4 p.m. | Old Castle Museum

 Visit the place where Baker started!
-The Old Castle Museum displays items from local and University history.
-The collection is housed in the building where classes first began in 1858.
+The Old Castle Museum displays items of local and University history, housed in the building where classes first began in 1858.
 The current exhibit highlights politics and politicians at Baker.
-Located on Fifth Street, behind Collins Gym.